fs-linguistics/fs-linguistics.github.io/collections/_posts/2026-06-10-ling-olympiad.md

 When? 📅 June 27th 🕥 11:30

-Where? 📍 Brechtbau, room TBA
+Where? 📍 Brechtbau, room 027

 Who can participate? 👩‍🎓 Students from all departments